 Burgers in an air fryer tend to absorb the seasoning on them.
 Season the burger to your liking with Kosher Salt and Coarse Black Pepper for a little added texture.

-I suggest you pat down the seasoning into the patties, which really only works on fresh beef.
-For a little bit of flavor, upgrade try using either Lawry’s Seasoned Salt or McCormick’s Montreal Steak Seasoning.
+I suggest you pat down the seasoning into the patties, which only work on fresh beef.
+Then, for a flavor upgrade, try using Lawry’s Seasoned Salt or McCormick’s Montreal Steak Seasoning.

 Kind of Cheese